SumiSastri/music-catalog/server/docs-and-guides/express-helmet-security.md

 Helmet is a package that automatically sets 12 HTTP security headers to your application with a few simple lines.
 Documentation: [helmetjs.github.io]

-The basic set-up gives you by default
+Install - ```npm install helmet```

+Require helmet in the server and assign it to a variable, then use the ```app.use()``` express middleware method to activate the methods available from the helmet library.
+The basic set-up gives you by default:-

 ```
 app.use(helmet.contentSecurityPolicy());